-Protocol: Students will exit their cars and wait at building doors to enter one at a time, directed by staff and head directly to their classroom.
-Parents will not be admitted onto campus buildings.
-Director/teacher will be at the doors to do screening and admit students.
+Protocol: Students will exit their cars and be directed by staff to head directly to their classroom via designated entrances.
+Teachers will be at their doors to admit students.
 Students will enter and go directly to their assigned seats.

-Lunch
+Lunch Food Service